copyrite/LwotcMinimalText/XComGame.md

 * {% COOLDOWN %}

 ## Sacrifice
-Move to a position and redirect all ranged(?) attacks against allies in a {% SACRIFICE_RADIUS_TILES %} tile range to yourself. +10 Defense and +1 Armor until the start of your turn.
+Move to a position and redirect all ranged attacks against allies in a {% SACRIFICE_RADIUS_TILES %} tile range to yourself. +10 Defense and +1 Armor until the start of your turn.
 * {% COOLDOWN %}
+* TODO: All ranged, probably?

 ## Salvo
 Grenade throws, grenade launches, heavy weapon attacks and XCOM gauntlet attacks(?) are no longer turn ending.